-(1) Students can write their Master's or Diploma thesis in a period corresponding to the workload (ECTS credits) specified in the curriculum.

-(2) The supervisor of the Master's or Diploma thesis must assess the piece of work as soon as possible and in any case within four weeks of submission, to ensure that the student can continue his/her studies without interruption.

-(3) A written confirmation of the supervisor's approval (positive assessment) of the final version of the Master's or Diploma thesis in digital or paper form must be submitted upon registration for the examination at the latest.

-(4) Registration for the final board examination shall be made no later than 4 weeks prior to the examination date.

-(5) A bound copy of the final version shall be submitted to the degree programme and a digital version uploaded to the specified system in accordance with the applicable procedure no later than 1 week prior to the examination.
+- (1) Students can write their Master's or Diploma thesis in a period corresponding to the workload (ECTS credits) specified in the curriculum. - (2) Topics and supervisors are approved in good time by the head of degree programme. - (3) The deadline for submission of the final version of the Master's thesis to the supervisor is announced upon assignment of the topic. - (4) The supervisor of the Master's or Diploma thesis must assess the piece of work as soon as possible and in any case within four weeks of submission, to ensure that the student can continue his/her studies without interruption. - (5) A written confirmation of the supervisor's approval (positive assessment) of the final version of the Master's or Diploma thesis must be submitted upon registration for the examination at the latest. - (6) Registration for the final board examination shall be made no later than 4 weeks prior to the examination date. - (7) Once the thesis has been approved, the digital final version must be uploaded to the specified system in accordance with the applicable procedure on the date of the examination at the latest.
+This shall not apply to embargoed theses (§ 41 (3)), which must be handed in to the degree programme as a bound copy on the date of the examination at the latest.
+Successful examination results can only be confirmed in writing once the thesis has been uploaded or the bound version of the embargoed thesis has been handed in.
+Master's or Diploma theses shall be published worldwide, with the exception of embargoed theses (§ 41).

+The abstracts of Master's and Diploma theses must be uploaded separately within the specified period and will be published worldwide.
+In the event of embargoed theses, students shall be entitled to an anonymised version of the abstract.

+The head of the degree programme shall decide based on curricular provisions, whether theses which have been uploaded in digital form must also be handed in to the degree programme as a bound copy.